jswarts/hello-world/README.md

 2. How to do collaboration between parts of a large, emergent project?

 3. How do you work on files of different specialized file types (e.g., DITA files)?

+4. How do you add members of a team to a repo?